dqops/dqo/docs/checks/column/patterns/text-not-matching-regex-found.md

 # text not matching regex found data quality checks

-Column check that calculates quantity of values that does not match the custom regex in a column.
+A column-level that calculates the quantity of values that do not match the custom regex in a monitored column.

 ___